rvion/CushyStudio/readme.md

 if your custom node does not work with cushy studio, you should open an issue.

-locally, I'll try to setup as many custom nodes as possible to ensure they work:
+I'll try my best to setup your custom nodes locally to ensure they work well with cushy.
+I can possibly also add dedicated support or custom ui widget for your custom nodes, contact me on discord or github.

 nodes I've setup locally: